The interim (temporary) prosthesis for dogs

 Is the prosthesis absolutely necessary?

 With this question I also come directly to the conclusion of this blog post.
 Of course, Mateo also gets along great without a prosthesis.
-He is at least as fast without a prosthesis and actually his handicap doesn’t bother him at all, at least psychologically.
+He is at least as fast without a prosthesis and actually his disabled doesn’t bother him at all, at least psychologically.
 But there is no question that Mateo will have a longer and healthier life with a prosthesis.
 With a prosthesis Mateo has the opportunity to take part in long walks without overstraining his body with limping movements.
 Especially his remaining front leg is relieved of a big load with the prosthesis, because without the prosthesis Mateo’s complete front body weight would be concentrated on one single leg.
 With a prosthesis the dog has a normal gait, a healthy posture, a straight back and no overstrained joints.
 However, it is not only the health aspects that a prosthesis has a positive influence.
 Mateo has the possibility to mark like a healthy male dog.
 He can dig and he can walk stairs.
 In many ways the prosthesis improves Mateo’s quality of life and this is undoubtedly priceless and worth every effort.